cr5315/PixelBreak/README.md

 ## Usage

 * Load an image and adjust the values in the four input fields
-* After changing values, select the "Rebreak" button to apply the new changes
 * Broken images are saved in home/Pictures/PixelBreak

 ## License